cheminfo/eln-docs/docs/includes/custumColumns/README.md

     </summary>
     <div>

-After clicking on the <FaCogs /> icon a dialog box opens that allows to add a new column.
+After clicking on the <FaCogs /> icon, a dialog box opens that allows you to add a new column.

-There are 5 parameters to fill for a new column:
+There are 5 parameters to fill in for a new column:

 - name: the column name.
-This will be displayed as the header to the column.
+This will be displayed as the header of the column.
-- rendererOptions: options that allows among other to format numbers.
-One very useful formatter is `numeral` (see after)
+- rendererOptions: options that allow you, among other things, to format numbers.
+One very useful formatter is `numeral` (see below)
 - width: number of pixels for the specific column.
 May stay empty for automatic layout.
 - forceType: select how to display complex values (see later)
 - jpath: where to find the information to display in the column

-In order to add a new column you need to select the `jpath` using the hierarchical drop down menu.
+To add a new column, you need to select the `jpath` using the hierarchical drop-down menu.

 ![add.gif](add.gif)